User Tools

 nextFolderOnEnd=yes/no

-In both the main MMP window and the Image & Thumbnail Browser, MMP will remain on the final item in a folder if this setting is anything other than yes.
+In both the Main Media Window and the Image & Thumbnail Browser, MMP will remain on the final item in a folder if this setting is anything other than yes.

 If this setting is yes, MMP will immediately navigate to the next folder.